JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 ```
 ![parsed_fib.svg](parsed_fib.svg)

 We can see that the AST is indeed a tree, with `function` being a root node (caused by us parsing a function).
-Each inner node represents a function call with childrens of the inner node being its arguments.
+Each inner node represents a function call with children of the inner node being its arguments.
 An interesting inner node is the `Block` representing a sequence of statements, where we can also see inserted information about lines in the source code.
 Lisp-like S-Expression can be printed using `Meta.show_sexpr(parsed_fib)`.

+### Lowering
-- The next stage is **lowering**, where AST is converted to Static Single Assignment Form (SSA), in which "each variable is assigned exactly once, and every variable is defined before it is used".
+The next stage is **lowering**, where AST is converted to Static Single Assignment Form (SSA), in which "each variable is assigned exactly once, and every variable is defined before it is used".
 Loops and conditionals are transformed into gotos and labels using a single unless/goto construct (this is not exposed in user-level Julia).
 ```julia
 julia> @code_lowered nextfib(3)
 CodeInfo(